 Although the service intends investing in sustainable energy infrastructure, the plan for the foreseeable future is to invest only in rooftop-mounted solar projects.
 Therefore, this is quite a specific service.
 Additional risks include the fact that Guinness prefers to invest in pre-construction projects; for example, there may be delays in construction that could impact electricity generating capability and thus returns.

-The biggest concern for this service is its current size of under £1 million.
-However, Guinness Asset Management has over £20 million invested in rooftop-mounted solar projects through its existing EIS and has shown its expertise at delivering excellent returns.
-The team is well resourced and experienced and returns, although not guaranteed, should be fairly predictable over the long term.
+Guinness Asset Management has over £20 million invested in rooftop-mounted solar projects through its existing EIS and has shown its expertise at delivering excellent returns, although past performance is not a guide to the future.
+The Sustainable Infrastructure IHT Service benefits from the team's considerable experience and resources.
+We believe returns, although not guaranteed, should be predictable over the long term.

 to be advice or a personal recommendation to buy the investment mentioned, nor

 is it a research recommendation.
 Wealth Club aims to highlight investments we

 believe have merit, but investors should form their own view on any proposed